larsmw/CaRMen/README.md

 # A Customer Relationship Management system
 The foundational thought for this project is to create a CRM system that is ACID and GDPR compliant,

+# Build on shoulders of Giants
+This project is built on top of many other great projects.

+As a cookie manager I use : https://silktide.com/consent-manager/install/

 # Wishlist for features
 Users
 Leads - Collect leads from facebook and website.